Supermassive black holes from inflation constrained by dark matter substructure: Primordial curvature perturbations and PBH abundance

+Here we adopt the top–hat window function $W(x)=3(\sin x - x\cos x)/x^3$ and the radiation–era transfer function $T(x)=3(x/\sqrt{3})^{-3}[\sin(x/\sqrt{3})-(x/\sqrt{3})\cos(x/\sqrt{3})]$, as in Ref.~\cite{Kawasaki:2019mbl}.
+For a narrow peak in the primordial power spectrum, $\sigma^2(R)$ attains its maximum when $k_pR\simeq 2.5$–$3$, as shown in Ref.\,\cite{Kawasaki:2019mbl}.\footnote{It is pointed out in Ref.\,\cite{Ando:2018qdb} that the choice of the window function causes large uncertainties in the evaluation of the variance.
+For instance, we have checked that if we use the gaussian window function, then the resultant amplitude $A$ to give $\Omega_{\rm PBH,0}^{\rm tot}=10^{-10}$, defined in Eq.\,\eqref{eq:Omega_PBH^tot}, becomes more than one order of magnitude larger. }

+When computing the variance, expressed as an integral over the external wavenumber $k$, we therefore evaluate the variance at the corresponding smoothing scale $R$ associated with that mode.
+This ensures that the physically relevant collapse scale is automatically incorporated by the window function and transfer function in Eq.~\eqref{eq:sigmaR}.

 We note that $\zeta_c$ is the critical value of the curvature perturbation which represents the deviation from flatness in a region.
 Nonlinearities in the Press-Schechter or peak theory formalism are accounted for by introducing the factor ${\cal K}$ in the standard threshold integral.
-In the following calculation, ${\cal K}$ in Eq.~\eqref{eqdifferentstat} is fixed to 2.
+The factor $\mathcal{K}$ in the Press-Schechter formalism is set to 2 to correct for the underestimation of the mass fraction of collapsed objects by accounting for both overdense and underdense regions.
+This adjustment ensures that the predicted mass fraction aligns with physical expectations, effectively capturing the overall impact of non-linearities in a statistical sense.
 We note that mode coupling makes it hard to keep a strict $\chi^2$ distribution at small scales \cite{Young:2014oea}; but these uncertainties are negligible for our cases considering narrow spectra.
-For the following, we will consider when $\zeta_c=\delta_c=0.45$ \cite{Carr:1975qj,Musco:2012au}, as this is the condition required of the density contrast to form a black hole.
+For the following, we will consider when $\zeta_c=\delta_c=0.45$ \cite{Carr:1975qj,Musco:2012au}, as this is the condition required for the density contrast to form a black hole.

 We show the formation fraction in Fig.~\ref{fig:betaPR} assuming $\zeta_c=0.45$.
 Here we clearly see the benefits of non-Gaussianity in relaxing the power spectrum amplitude required to produce a certain fraction $\beta$ of the Universe's energy in PBHs.
 For example, for a power spectrum value of $P_\zeta=10^{-2}$, we get $\gtrsim10^6$ ($\gtrsim10^7$) times enhancement compared to Gaussian in the PBH fraction $\beta$ for the $\chi^2$ (G$^3$) distributions.